-5. If there is no "away" where organisms can get rid of their wastes because of the law of conservation of matter, why is the world not filled with waste matter?

-Just like when small molecules are combined to form larger compounds, as in the case of the growth of a tree, when larger compounds are broken down they release smaller molecules back into the environment.
+- rearrangement or chemical change took place is the same as the amount afterwards.
+A student may discuss photosynthesis to support and explain their answer. - 5.
+If there is no "away" where organisms can get rid of their wastes because of the law of conservation of matter, why is the world not filled with waste matter? - Just like when small molecules are combined to form larger compounds, as in the case of the growth of a tree, when larger compounds are broken down they release smaller molecules back into the environment.
 An example is that of a rotting log.
 A tree limb may break off and fall to the forest floor.
 Over a period of time it is decomposed by a variety of organisms and the materials contained in the log return once again into the environment.
 In this way nature recycles all matter that exists in the environment.
-The student may discuss cell respiration to support or explain their answer.

-6. Someone wants you to invest money in an automobile engine, claiming that it will produce more energy than the energy in the fuel used to run it.
+The student may discuss cell respiration to support or explain their answer. - 6.
+Someone wants you to invest money in an automobile engine, claiming that it will produce more energy than the energy in the fuel used to run it.
 What is your response?
-Explain.

-That is not a good investment!
+Explain. - That is not a good investment!
 The first law of thermodynamics states that energy can be changed from one form to another (such as chemical energy into mechanical energy), but energy cannot be created or destroyed.
-An engine that produces more energy than it consumes is simply not a feasible scientifically sound prospect.

-7. Use the second law of thermodynamics to explain why we can use oil only once as a fuel, or in other words, why we cannot recycle its high-quality energy.

-The second law of thermodynamics states that when energy changes from one form to another, some of the useful energy is always degraded to lower-quality, more dispersed, less useful energy.
+An engine that produces more energy than it consumes is simply not a feasible scientifically sound prospect. - 7.
+Use the second law of thermodynamics to explain why we can use oil only once as a fuel, or in other words, why we cannot recycle its high-quality energy. - The second law of thermodynamics states that when energy changes from one form to another, some of the useful energy is always degraded to lower-quality, more dispersed, less useful energy.
 When a barrel of oil that contains high-quality chemical energy is used as a fuel in order to do useful work, it is transformed or changed into low-quality energy such as heat, which has little ability to do useful work.
-Therefore the barrel of oil can only be used once as a fuel.

-- 8. a.
-Imagine you have the power to revoke the law of conservation of matter for one day.
-What are three things you would do with this power?
-Explain your choices. - b.
-Imagine you have the power to violate the first law of thermodynamics for one day.
-What three things would you do with this power?
-Explain your choices. - (a) Student answers will vary but could include: make more oil to offset the world shortage; produce more water to supply areas that desperately need it; transform all chemical pollutants into useful materials that are not harmful. - (b) Student answers will vary but could include: grow more crops to provide food; produce electricity that can be stored in batteries for later use; physically change more of the water in the Arctic Ocean into sea ice to offset the losses that have occurred in the past few decades.
+Therefore the barrel of oil can only be used once as a fuel. - 8.
+Imagine that for one day (a) you have the power to revoke the law of conservation of matter, and (b) you have the power to violate the first law of thermodynamics.
+For each of these scenarios, list three ways in which you would use your new power.
+Explain your choices... - (a) Student answers will vary but could include: make more oil to offset the world shortage; produce more water to supply areas that desperately need it; transform all chemical pollutants into useful materials that are not harmful. - (b) Student answers will vary but could include: grow more crops to provide food; produce electricity that can be stored in batteries for later use; physically change more of the water in the Arctic Ocean into sea ice to offset the losses that have occurred in the past few decades.